Accredited Charities are regularly reviewed by The Canadian Centre for Christian Charities (CCCC).

 - Ensuring that all necessary regulatory filings are prepared factually, accurately, and remitted on a timely basis

-- Regularly reviewing the performance of the CEO/Lead Pastor based on reasonable criteria
+- Regularly reviewing the performance of staff who report to the board based on a reasonable criteria

 - Monitoring the effectiveness, efficiency, and impact of the organization’s activities by regularly reviewing program evaluations